 Patent Buyout Auctions

-The most popular method for divining a patent’s value was proposed by Michael Kremer in 1997: patent buyout auctions.
-In his proposal, an auction is used to determine the value of a patent, whereupon the government buys and open sources it.
+A method for divining a patent’s value was proposed in 1997 by Michael Kremer: patent buyout auctions.
+In his proposal, an auction is used to determine the value of a patent, whereafter the government buys and open sources it.
 This concept has some historical precedent.
 Daguerreotype photography, invented in 1837, was the first means of taking photographs.
-The government of France recognized the importance of this new technology, purchased the patent, and placed it into the public domain.
+Recognizing the innovation’s importance, the government of France purchased the patent and placed it in the public domain.
 Free to use, the technology rapidly spread across Europe, and within months, the process of taking photographs was translated into dozens of languages.
 Chemists all across Europe quickly improved upon the technology, likely faster than they would have had it not been in the public domain.

 Kremer’s proposal works like this: When a patent is filed, it would automatically go into a public auction.
 The auction would be a Sealed Bid Second Price Auction (SBSPA).
 In an SBSPA, bids are submitted in written form without knowing the other bids in the auction.
 The highest bid wins, but only pays the second highest bidder’s price.
-Unlike traditional first-price auctions where bidders are trying to guess what other parties are offering, the SBSPA incentivizes participants to bid the true value only.
-The government would also submit a bid, but the government’s bid would take the private value of the patent, determined by the auction, and add a multiplier.
+Unlike traditional first-price auctions where bidders try to guess the other parties’ offers, the SBSPA incentivizes participants to bid the true value only.
+The government would also submit a bid, but the government’s bid would take the private value of the patent (determined by the auction) and add a multiplier.

-Why?
+Why add a multiplier?
 New ideas create positive externalities that cannot be fully captured privately.
-Kremer suggests a multiplier of 2x that would roughly account for the positive externalities that the private sector cannot capture.
-By default, the government’s bid would win the auction.
-The patent holder could elect to sell or retain the patent.
+Kremer suggests a multiplier of 2x that would roughly account for the positive externalities the private sector cannot capture.
+By default, the government’s bid would win the auction and the patent holder could elect to sell or retain the patent.
 If sold, it would be placed into the public domain for the benefit of humankind.
-The beauty of patent buyouts is that inventors will be rewarded for their work, while society gets to immediately enjoy the fruits of new ideas.
+The beauty of patent buyouts is that inventors will be rewarded for their work, while society immediately enjoys the fruits of new ideas.

 In my view, the problem with Kremer’s system is that it’s vulnerable to manipulation.
-Since the government is buying the vast majority of patents at a significant markup, there is an immense risk that bidders and inventors will collude, driving up patent valuations and forcing the government into paying excessive prices.
+Since the government is buying the vast majority of patents at a significant markup, there is the risk that bidders and inventors will collude, driving up patent valuations and forcing the government to pay excessive prices.
 Kremer recognizes this and suggests that the government step aside on random auctions, creating risk for colluders.
-With that said, even with safeguards, it is too easy for three CEOs to meet on a golf course and arrange a “patent pumping” scheme that would net billions in profit, even if they occasionally would take losses.
-Additionally, I do not think this system would be affordable as it would require trillions of dollars in government spending every year.
+Even with safeguards, however, it is too easy for three CEOs to meet on a golf course and arrange a “patent pumping” scheme that would net billions in profit, even if they would take occasional losses.
+Additionally, I do not think this system would be affordable as it would require trillions of dollars of spending every year.

 Enter Harberger

 Naturally, IP owners will want to assess the value low to reduce their tax burden.
 This is why, under a Harberger system, anyone can buy IP at the self-assessed value at any time.
-For example, a patent holder might want to value their idea at $10 billion to prevent anyone from buying it.
-But with a 2.5 percent annual tax, they would have to pay $250 million a year to keep their monopoly rights.
-Instead, they will rationally choose a realistic $100 million valuation, incurring a reasonable $250 thousand annual levy that is worth paying for patent protection.
+For example, a patent holder might want to value their idea at $10 billion to prevent anyone from buying it, but with a 2.5 percent annual tax, they would have to pay $250 million annually to keep their monopoly rights.
+Instead, they will rationally choose a realistic $100 million valuation, incurring a reasonable $250 thousand annual levy worth paying for patent protection.
 The combined constraints of a buyout price and recurring tax force a broadly honest valuation upon self-assessment.

-Like probabilistic patents, a small tax here has a big impact.
-Indeed, studies illustrate that a tax of just 2.5% percent on property would significantly improve social welfare by balancing the allocative and investment efficiency of property.
+Like probabilistic patents, a small tax has a big impact.
+Indeed, studies illustrate that a tax of just 2.5% percent on property would significantly improve social welfare by balancing IP’s allocative and investment efficiency.
 Under this regime, IP can be purchased at a fair value without the “holdout problem.”
 At the same time, the tax is not too high to completely deter investment and innovation.
 Crucially, this recurring tax would also discourage rent-seeking behavior, including patent-trolling, by imposing a cost on unproductively squatting on patents.

 A New IP Paradigm